Keyboard and Accessibility

 Grid Roles

-• aria-rowcount: specifies the total number of rows in the grid
+• aria-rowcount: total rows in the grid

-• aria-colcount: specifies the total number of columns in the grid
+• aria-colcount: total columns in the grid

 Row Roles

-• aria-rowindex: identifies the row's position within the grid
+• aria-rowindex: row's position in the grid

-• aria-selected: indicates whether the row is currently selected
+• aria-selected: whether the row is selected

 Header Cell Roles

-• aria-colindex: identifies the column's position within the grid
+• aria-colindex: column's position in the grid

-• aria-sort: specifies the current sort direction of the column (ascending, descending, or none)
+• aria-sort: current sort direction

 Grid Cell Roles

-• aria-colindex: identifies the column's position within the grid
+• aria-colindex: column's position in the grid

-• aria-selected: indicates whether the cell is currently selected
+• aria-selected: whether the cell is selected

 Screen Readers